amelgh/DNASeq-VariantCalling/Variant_calling.md

 ```
 More information about MarkDuplicates and the different picard command lines different options: http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates

-.Index the marked file
+* Index the marked file
 ```
 samtools index yoursample.rmdup.bam #a yoursample.rmdup.bam.bai will be created
 ```

-.
-Add or replace groups: Replace read groups in a BAM file.This tool enables the user to replace all read groups in the INPUT file with a single new read group and assign all reads to this read group in the OUTPUT BAM file.
+* Add or replace groups

+Replace read groups in a BAM file.This tool enables the user to replace all read groups in the INPUT file with a single new read group and assign all reads to this read group in the OUTPUT BAM file.

 ```
 java -jar $PICARD AddOrReplaceReadGroups